We Analyzed the Future Direction of AEye Inc. (LIDR), Here is What We Found

 LIDR’s Market Performance

-LIDR stocks went down by -1.93% for the week, with a monthly drop of -7.82% and a quarterly performance of -45.72%.
-The volatility ratio for the week stands at 9.10% while the volatility levels for the past 30 days are set at 9.02% for AEye Inc..
-The simple moving average for the period of the last 20 days is -6.26% for LIDR stocks with a simple moving average of -43.09% for the last 200 days.
+LIDR stocks went up by 11.85% for the week, with a monthly jump of 7.74% and a quarterly performance of -39.98%.
+The volatility ratio for the week stands at 9.31% while the volatility levels for the past 30 days are set at 8.67% for AEye Inc..
+The simple moving average for the period of the last 20 days is 3.40% for LIDR stocks with a simple moving average of -36.60% for the last 200 days.

 Analysts’ Opinion of LIDR